-Spring in North Texas is a time of renewal, when the sunny weather and bright blue skies make it a joy to be outdoors.
-While you could enjoy the season just about anywhere in the region, few places offer as much as The Colony.
-Play a few rounds on some of the best public courses in the Dallas and Fort Worth area and hike remote trails or paddle on the vast Lewisville Lake.
+Spring in North Texas is a time of renewal when the sunny weather and bright blue skies make it a joy to be outdoors.
+Tee off on some of the best public courses in the Dallas and Fort Worth area, hike remote trails or paddle on the vast Lewisville Lake.
 These are, of course, just a few ways you can get the most out of spring in The Colony.
 Read on to find out more.

 Planning to visit later in the year?
-Don’t miss the Volunteers of America Classic, Red Bull Soapbox Derby, Bow-Wow Luau, or American Heroes: A Salute to Veterans, just a few of The Colony’s annual events held in the fall.
+Don’t miss the Volunteers of America Classic, Bow-Wow Luau, or American Heroes: A Salute to Veterans, just some of The Colony’s annual events held in the summer and fall.

 One of the best things you can do on a sunny spring day is to go fly a kite.
 Take to the skies with the high-flying fun at Up, Up & Away!
 Festival of Flight, where colorful kites glide above The Colony.
 Not only is this free event the perfect chance to introduce the kids to kite flying, but there are plenty of other activities to enjoy throughout the day.
 Make paper airplanes and butterfly bracelets, watch a birds of prey demonstration, and more.
 When your appetite soars, enjoy selections from the on-site food trucks and listen to live music before settling in for a movie in the evening.

 Soak Up the Sun on Scenic Golf Courses